bilderbuchi/ofStateManager/README.md

 ##Description
 This script helps you organize and archive your openFrameworks projects.
-The subcommands `record`, `achive` and `restore` are used for these purposes in conjunction with a metadata file in your project directory.
+The subcommands `record`, `achive`, `restore` and `list` are used for these purposes in conjunction with a metadata file in your project directory.

 The metadata.json file is structured so that other information (e.g. dependencies) can easily be added in the future.

 ### ofStateManager.py record
-This command records a snapshot of the state (i.e. commit ID) of every involved component (your project, OF itself, any used non-core addons) into a metadata.json file in the project directory.
+This command records a snapshot of the state (i.e. commit ID) of every external component associated with your project (that is openFrameworks itself any used non-core addons) into a metadata.json file in the project directory.

 ### ofStateManager.py checkout
 This command restores all relevant components back to a given snapshot state.